-Unfortunately, in the trucking industry, there's a lot of bad information and bravado passed around - and much of it is terrible advice.
+Unfortunately, in the trucking industry there's a lot of bad information and bravado passed around - and much of it is terrible advice.
 And the standards that apply to grizzly trucking veterans are not the same as those that apply to rookies.
-So if you're considering becoming a truck driver or you've recently attended a truck driving school you'll want to have some reasonable mileage goals in mind to shoot for when you start running solo and some ways of managing your time well.
+So if you're new to trucking or you've recently attended a truck driving school you'll want to have some reasonable mileage goals in mind to shoot for when you start running solo and some ways of managing your time well.
 So let's take a look at some time management factors and mileage expectations.

-One of the most important things to understand is that a rookie truck driver does not have the ability to turn the miles that a veteran does for a number of reasons.
+One of the most important things to understand is that a rookie truck driver does not have the ability to turn the miles that a veteran driver does for a number of reasons.
 The two main reasons are:

-So you might be sitting at the counter in a truck stop and hear a veteran complain that he only had 3100 miles this week, and you're so exhausted you can't remember your own name and you only turned 2800.
+So you might be sitting at the counter in a truck stop and hear a veteran complain that he only had 3100 miles this week, and you're so exhausted you can't remember your own name and you only turned 2400.
 What gives???
 How do they do it?
 Let's look at some differences between how a rookie might handle things and how a veteran might do it.

-One of the most exhausting and frustrating aspects of trucking is the lack of parking at night.
-After about 7:00 pm in the summer and maybe 6:00 pm in the winter it's incredibly difficult to find parking at truck stops.
+One of the most exhausting and frustrating aspects of trucking is the lack of truck parking at night.
+After about 7:00 pm in the summer and maybe 6:00 pm in the winter, it's incredibly difficult to find parking at truck stops.
 They fill up quickly.
 As a rookie you quickly realize that if you can get parked early enough in the day you'll have no problems, but wait even an hour too long and you'll be hunting around at different truck stops, off ramps, and parking lots begging for a spot.
 This is exhausting and frustrating.
 You're wasting time, you're not getting sleep, you're aggravated, and you're not turning efficient miles for the time you're spending behind the wheel.

-It didn't take long for me to realize that if I can manage to get parked early, and get up really early, I'll save a lot of time, energy, and frustration.
-So I adapted as quickly as my mind could to getting up about 2:00-3:00 am and getting parked in the evening by 6:00 pm as often as I could.
+It didn't take long for me to realize that if I can manage to get parked early and get up really early, I'll save a lot of time, energy, and frustration.
+So I adapted as quickly as I could to getting up about 2:00-3:00 am and getting parked in the evening by 6:00 pm as often as I could.
 But then again, sometimes that wasn't a concern.
 It depends on where in the country you are.
 Some areas it's easy to find parking anytime - some areas it's almost impossible.
 It takes time to learn the difference - another advantage the veterans have.

 Yeah, easier said than done, right???
 Well, sometimes - yes.
 But most of the time you can do a lot to alleviate the problems.
 Scheduling your runs will soon involve traffic management.
 For instance, a load from Toledo, Ohio to Rockford, IL will take you across I-90 past Chicago.
 Are you going to plan on cruising by Chicago at 7:00 am?
 Good grief I hope not!!!
 You'll likely spend a lot of frustrating time sitting in traffic.
 You'll want to schedule your run to cruise by Chicago when chances are better that traffic will be lighter.
 You can't always win - sometimes you'll sit in a traffic backup at 3:00 am - but over time you have to learn to play the odds.

 So you call the shipper and try like crazy to get that appointment time moved up so you can get loaded at 9:30 am instead of 2:00 pm.
 Now you will likely have the hours available to legally make that delivery by mid-morning Tuesday.
 If you can pull it off, you've cut an entire day off the journey, the customers were given excellent service, you've made more money in less time, your company made more money in less time, and everyone is thrilled!
-This type of savvy can make you a ton of extra money and get you some great respect from your dispatcher - leading to better miles and better treatment in the future.
-However, there's one thing to look out for, and that is....
+This type of savvy can make you a ton of extra money and get you some great respect from your dispatcher, leading to better miles and better treatment in the future - but there's one thing to look out for, and that is....